Michael Grieco: Miami Beach city commissioner

+Campaign for Miami Beach mayor, 2017

 In 2017, Grieco ran for mayor of Miami Beach to replace term-limited mayor Philip Levine.
 Greico was an early frontrunner, alongside former state senator Dan Gelber.
 However, on June 6, 2017, the Miami Herald reported that a political action committee named People for Better Leaders raised over $200,000 for the mayoral election.
-Grieco initially denied any association with the PAC, and called the Miami Herald investigation fake news; however, the PAC was found to be tied to him via his handwriting on documents, and a string of donors, including high-profile Miami Beach vendors, developers, and lobbyists, who testified that Grieco solicited their donations.
+Grieco initially denied any association with the PAC, and called the Miami Herald investigation fake news; when confronted by reporters, Grieco vehemently stated, "You can look right into my soul," while denying the allegations.
+However, the PAC was found to be tied to him via his handwriting on documents, and a string of donors, including high-profile Miami Beach vendors, developers, and lobbyists, who testified that Grieco solicited their donations.
 The PAC was founded and led by Brian Abraham, a Coral Gables strip club manager, and Brian George, a bankrupted accountant, both associates of Grieco.
 Rundle, the Miami-Dade state attorney, began a criminal corruption probe regarding Grieco's association with the PAC.

 In late July 2017, Grieco dropped out of the mayoral election, opting instead to run for re-election to the city commission.
 However, on September 25, Grieco dropped his bid for re-election as well.
 During the investigation, prosecutors discovered that one of the people who donated to Grieco's PAC was Petter Hagland, a Norwegian millionaire who donated $25,000 to the PAC.
 The donation, made in the name of Tony Rodriguez-Tellaheche, a Miami Beach realtor and Grieco associate, violated both Florida law, which makes it illegal to donate money to a political campaign in another person's name, and federal campaign finance law, which disallows foreign nationals from financially contributing to American elections.

 On October 27, 2017, Grieco resigned from the Miami Beach city commission.
 Later that day, he appeared in court and pleaded no contest to the misdemeanor charge of violating campaign finance law.
 Judge Samuel Slom sentenced Grieco to 1 year of probation, barred him from holding elected office during his probation period, and ordered him to pay a fine of $6,000.
 On May 1, 2018, Grieco's probation was terminated 6 months early.